Th3ThirdMan/python-quiz/README.md

   <br>

-  * Testing the deployment was rigorous and intricate to some degree.
+  * Testing the deployment was rigorous and intricate to varying degrees.
 In terms of it being a quiz, it was not only just a requirement to accept users answers and move forward to completion.
 As the screenshot example shows, it was a requirement to pen code to highlight invalid entries and indicate this with invalid output warnings.
 This is a  fundamental requirement for all users.

   <br><br>